CumulusNetworks/docs/content/cumulus-linux-514/Layer-1-and-Switch-Ports/Quality-of-Service/Packet-Trimming.md

 ## Asymmetric Packet Trimming with Default Profile

-If you want to use the {{<link url="#default-packet-trimming-profile" text="default packet trimming profile">}} instead of configuring all the settings above, run the following commands:
+If you want to use the {{<link url="#packet-trimming-with-default-profile" text="default packet trimming profile">}} instead of configuring all the settings above, run the following commands:

 ```
 cumulus@switch:~$ nv set system forwarding packet-trim packet-trim-default